aws/copilot-cli/site/content/docs/commands/storage-init.en.md

 ## What are the flags?
 ```
 Required Flags
+  -l, --lifecycle string      Whether the storage should be created and deleted
+                              at the same time as an workload or an environment.
+                              Must be one of: "workload" or "environment".
   -n, --name string           Name of the storage resource to create.
   -t, --storage-type string   Type of storage to add.
 Must be one of:
                               "DynamoDB", "S3", "Aurora".
-  -w, --workload string       Name of the service or job to associate with storage.
+  -w, --workload string       Name of the service/job that access the storage.

 DynamoDB Flags
       --lsi stringArray        Optional.
 Attribute to use as an alternate sort key.
 May be specified up to 5 times.